How to Create Effective Performance Improvement Plans (PIPs) That Drive Success

 This sounds great, but not every employee finds it easy to take criticism — but that doesn’t mean they don’t welcome their reviews.
 Employees want to develop and grow into their roles, but 53% of employees report that reviews don’t make them work any harder.

-In fact, the majority of employees believe that their reviews are inaccurate, leading them to dismiss the findings altogether.
+The majority of employees believe that their reviews are inaccurate, leading them to dismiss the findings altogether.
 Through a performance improvement plan (PIP), organizations can find ways to give positive encouragement to struggling employees, while helping them develop their experience and skillsets in a way that aligns with their goals.

 What are the benefits of a performance improvement plan?